Dating apps have forever changed how we meet people. Almost everyone is on Tinder, Bumble, or Hinge these days.

 It’s Not the Same for Everybody

+The experience on dating apps is not the same for everybody.
 Depending on what demographic you belong to, you might have a more positive or negative experience.

 It shows the Tinder profile of a fit, good-looking man.
-Then it shows his matches, about 5.
+Then it shows his matches — about 5.

 But it doesn’t stop at gender.
-Several Asian-American friends have complained to me about how many people on dating apps will refuse to date them because of their ethnicity.
+Several Asian-American friends have complained to me about how people on dating apps will refuse to date them because of their ethnicity.

 What’s the Alternative?